 Mobile integrated healthcare (MIH) is an overarching term that captures the concept of a new type of Emergency Medical Services (EMS) delivery system.
-In most cases, MIH is a more cost-effective and more efficient method of providing appropriate care to the ever-growing population of 911 callers who have a medical issue that should be dealt with but doesn't constitute an emergency as well as callers who don't need a quick emergency response.
-Palm Beach County SUPPORTS change in statute to allow for MIH-CP to bill insurance for non-emergency transport and care.
+In most cases, MIH is a more cost-effective and more efficient method of providing appropriate care to the ever-growing population of 911 callers who have a medical issue that needs attention but does not constitute an emergency as well as callers who do not need a quick emergency response.
+Palm Beach County SUPPORTS change in statute to allow for MIH-Community Paramedicine to bill insurance for non-emergency transport and care.